-T , Package; or Advantage Plans; • ALTCS Service Package The customer pays copayments to providers who are in the Medicare+ Choice network, but not in the network of the customer's AHCCCS health plan or program contractor; The AHCCCS health plan or program contractor pays: o Deductibles and coinsurance for Medicare services that are not covered by AHCCCS (e.g., chiropractic services), or that differ in scope or duration; o Deductibles and coinsurance for all medical services obtained through a provider who is also in the customer's AHCCCS network; o Copayments for pharmacy and other physician-ordered medical services that are covered by the Medicare Advantage Plans as long as the provider is in the customer's AHCCCS network.
-After the customer reaches the Medicare Advantage Plans cap, the AHCCCS health plan or program contractor pays the full cost of the medical service; and

-AHCCCSA pays the Part A and/or Part B premiums.
+- The customer must obtain medical services through the Medicare Advantage Plans; - The customer pays copayments to providers who are in the Medicare+ Choice network, but not in the network of the customer's AHCCCS health plan or program contractor; - The AHCCCS health plan or program contractor pays: - Deductibles and coinsurance for Medicare services that are not covered by AHCCCS (e.g., chiropractic services), or that differ in scope or duration; - Deductibles and coinsurance for all medical services obtained through a provider who is also in the customer's AHCCCS network; - o Copayments for pharmacy and other physician-ordered medical services that are covered by the Medicare Advantage Plans as long as the provider is in the customer's AHCCCS network.
+After the customer reaches the Medicare Advantage Plans cap, the AHCCCS health plan or program contractor pays the full cost of the medical service; and • AHCCCSA pays the Part A and/or Part B premiums.